Monday, December 31, 2007

 June: I celebrated birthday 29v5.
 Mr. F turned 36.

-Family Olympics.
+July: We started the Family Olympics.
 I saw Harry Potter OotP.
 I read Harry Potter DH.
 I went to ComicCon with mckays_girl.
 My brother had a brain tumor.

 August: My brother's brain tumor was cancerous.
 My grandmother died.
 Mr. F & I had our 8 year anniversary.
 It was the ten year anniversary of my mom's death.
 My dad turned 62.
 They decided not to do radiation on my brother, chemo only.